 I make listening comprehension exercises out of various videos and audio files and reading comprehension exercises from book excerpts and my own experiences in France.
 For more variety, check out these resources.

-Again, not being a native speaker, I don’t offer conversation lessons, so here’s a database of tutors.
-You can choose between in-person lessons and video lessons and set a schedule that works for you, but more importantly, you and your tutor can work out exactly what you want to practice and need the most help with.
-Of course, some French tutors are better than others, so be sure to email a few and ask questions so that you can compare their qualifications and proposals before choosing the one that’s just right for you.
+Again, not being a native speaker, I don’t offer conversation lessons, so here’s a database of French tutors.
+You and your tutor can work out exactly what you want to practice and need the most help with.

 And here are some more resources and tips for speaking French: